DisnakeDev/disnake/docs/api.rst

     :param member: The member who joined or left.
     :type member: :class:`Member`

-.. function:: on_raw_member_remove(payload)

-    Called when a member leaves a :class:`Guild`.
-    Unlike :func:`on_member_remove`, this is called regardless of the member cache.

-    .. versionadded:: 2.6

-    :param payload: The raw event payload data.
-    :type payload: :class:`RawGuildMemberRemoveEvent`

 .. function:: on_member_update(before, after)

     Called when a :class:`Member` updates their profile.